Necmttn/blog/src/posts/building-rundash-django-htmx.md

 ```

 ### Django + HTMX
 Things get interesting when you begin mixing Django templates with HTMX.
 All of a sudden, something complicated like server rendered infinite scroll is just a few lines of code away.
-The following example is nearly identical to how RunDash's activity infinite scroll works:
+The following example is nearly identical to how [RunDash][3]'s activity infinite scroll works:

 ```html
 <!-- rendered by some initial page load view -->